Imran Khan: Assassination attempt

-On 3 November 2022, Khan was shot in the leg in an assassination attempt in Wazirabad while leading a march to Islamabad demanding early elections.
+On 3 November 2022, Khan was shot in the leg when gunmen opened fire on his convoy in Wazirabad while he was leading a march to Islamabad demanding early elections.
 One of his supporters died in the attack.
 The alleged perpetrator, Muhammad Naveed, was overpowered by a supporter of Khan, throwing off his aim.
-Naveed said he acted alone, targeting Khan because he believed Khan was misleading the people.
+Naveed said he acted alone, targeting him because he believed Khan was misleading the people.
 Khan blamed the incumbent government—Prime Minister Shehbaz Sharif, Interior Minister Rana Sanaullah, and Major General Faisal Naseer—for the assassination plot but provided no evidence.
 Government and military officials denied involvement.
 Federal Information Minister Maryam Aurangzeb questioned how Khan could demand resignations before any investigation.
 The Inter-Services Public Relations called the allegations baseless and irresponsible.
 Sanaullah also rejected them as grievous.

-Arrests and imprisonment

-Imran Khan provides his perspective on the May 9 riots in July 2023.

-Following an arrest warrant from the district and sessions court in Islamabad, the Islamabad Police and Lahore Police moved to arrest Khan on 14 March 2023.
-On 9 May, Khan was arrested at the Islamabad High Court in connection with the Al-Qadir Trust case.
-The case alleges that Khan and his wife, Bushra Bibi, received land worth billions from Malik Riaz in exchange for a deal that caused the national exchequer to lose Rs50 billion (£190 million).
-The funds, recovered by the UK's National Crime Agency, were meant for the national treasury but were used to pay fines on Riaz for acquiring government land below market rates.
-The couple, sole trustees of the Al-Qadir Trust, are accused of benefiting, including acquiring 458 kanals for Al-Qadir University in Jhelum.
+Arrest and case proceedings

-His arrest triggered the May 9 riots, with PTI supporters allegedly attacking military and government installations.
-The Supreme Court of Pakistan (SCP) declared the arrest illegal, citing the violation of judicial sanctity by paramilitary forces.
-On 12 May, Khan received protective bail, which barred re-arrest on the same charges for two weeks.
+Following an arrest warrant, the Islamabad Police and Lahore Police moved to arrest Khan on 14 March 2023.
+On 9 May, he was arrested at the Islamabad High Court in connection with the Al-Qadir Trust case.
+His arrest triggered the May 9 riots, with PTI supporters storming government buildings and military installations.
+The Supreme Court of Pakistan declared the arrest illegal, citing the violation of judicial sanctity by paramilitary forces.
+On 12 May, he received protective bail, which barred re-arrest on the same charges for two weeks.

-On 5 August 2023, Khan was arrested again and sentenced to three years after being found guilty of misusing his premiership to buy and sell state gifts received abroad, valued over 140 million rupees.
-On 29 August 2023, an appeals court suspended Khan's corruption conviction and prison term, granting him bail.
+On 5 August, he was arrested again and sentenced to three years after being found guilty of misusing his premiership to buy and sell state gifts, valued over 140 million rupees.
+On 29 August, an appeals court suspended his corruption conviction and prison term, granting him bail.
 A special court ordered that he remain in jail in the cypher case, in which he was accused of leaking state secrets and violating the Official Secrets Act.
-Since then, Khan has been held in Adiala Jail in Rawalpindi, where the special court conducts his trial.
+In 2024, he was convicted and sentenced in the cypher case, the Toshakhana-I case, and the Iddat case.
+The convictions in the cypher and iddat cases were subsequently overturned, while the 14-year sentence in the Toshakhana-I case remained suspended pending appeal as of August 2026.